Religion in Jamaica: Rastafari movement

 The Rastafari movement or Rasta is a new religious movement that arose in the 1930s in Jamaica, which at the time was a country with a predominantly Christian culture where 98% of the people were the black descendants of slaves.
 Its adherents worship Haile Selassie I, Emperor of Ethiopia (ruled 1930–1974), as God incarnate, the Second Advent of Jesus Christ or as Christ in his Kingly Character, depending on their views on the Emperor.
-The 2001 census counted 29,026 Rastafari.
+The 2011 census found that 1% of the population were Rastafari.

 Other religions

 Other popular religions in Jamaica include Islam, Bahá'í Faith with perhaps 8000 Bahá'ís and 21 Local Spiritual Assemblies, Buddhism, Sikhism and Hinduism.
 There is also a small population of around 200 Jews forming the Shaare Shalom Synagogue in Kingston, who describe themselves as Liberal-Conservative.
 The first Jews in Jamaica trace their roots back to early 15th-century Spain and Portugal.
-There are an estimated 5,000 Muslims in Jamaica and approximately 21% of the population has no religious affiliation.
+There are an estimated 1,500-6,500 Muslims in Jamaica and approximately 21% of the population has no religious affiliation.